Timeless Blooms of Spring: Discover Lavender as the Ultimate Symbol of Rest and Relaxation

 Brief history of the uses of lavender

-Lavender has been grown and used for thousands of years as a way to help people suffering from insomnia, anxiety, and even digestive issues.
+Lavender has been grown and used for thousands of years as a way to help people ease the effects of insomnia, anxiety, and even digestive issues.
 This fragrant plant is native to the Mediterranean region and many civilizations, from the ancient Egyptians to the Greeks and Romans to even Queen Elizabeth I of England, have benefitted from this miraculous plant.

 The ancient Egyptians used lavender in the mummification process and as a perfume.
 The Greeks and Romans used it for bathing, cooking, and for its healing properties.
 During the Middle Ages, people started using lavender to repel insects and to add a sweet and fresh aroma to their homes, which then turned into a widely popular perfume.